Construction update - October 2018

 - installed a new sewer pipe along the edge of the Allen Innes Oval off Wecker Road, Mansfield

-- constructed a maintenance hole in Edwards Reserve, off Tones road
+- constructed a shaft and converted it to a maintenance hole in Edwards Reserve, off Tones road

 - constructed a pedestrian footpath to enable access from Greendale Way across Scrub Road onto Pine Mountain Road.

-- grouting the tunnel and converting the shafts at Ewer Street, Pine Mountain Road and 110 Scrub Road to permanent sewer maintenance holes
+- converting the shafts at Ewer Street, Pine Mountain Road and 110 Scrub Road to permanent sewer maintenance holes

-- connecting the new sewer into the existing network at either end of the pipe
+- connecting the new sewer into the existing network at either end of the alignment

 You can interact with this map by zooming in and out and clicking on the map features for more information.